-Erev Shabbat Service: Beth Am Welcomes Akselrad Scholar-in-Residence Rabbi Sandy Akselrad
+Erev Shabbat Service: Beth Am Welcomes Akselrad Scholar-in-Residence Rabbi Sanford Akselrad

 Friday, April 25, 2025 • 27 Nisan 5785

-During the Erev Shabbat service, Rabbi Akselrad will present “Truths My Father Taught Me: The Life and Times of Rabbi Sidney Akselrad" (as told to Rabbi Sandy Akselrad).
+During the Erev Shabbat service, Rabbi Akselrad will present “Truths My Father Taught Me: The Life and Times of Rabbi Sidney Akselrad" (as told to Rabbi Sanford Akselrad).
 He will weave personal memories of his father together with the timeless issues that continue in Jewish life today.
 By bridging the past and present, we will explore civil rights, intermarriage, women in the rabbinate, and how we face similar challenges today.

 **This event holds special significance as we gather to honor our esteemed Rabbi Emeritus Rabbi Sidney Akselrad (z"l) and celebrate the enduring legacy he and his family have left within our community.